Guide for social workers under investigation

 Only a small proportion of social workers will ever be involved in fitness to practise proceedings.

-We only investigate concerns that are serious enough to raise doubts about a social worker's fitness to practise.
+We only investigate concerns that are serious enough to raise concerns about a social worker's fitness to practise.
 When we say that someone is ‘fit to practise’ we mean that they have the skills, knowledge, character and health to practise their profession safely and effectively without restriction.
 The professional standards set out the requirements that we expect all social workers to meet.

 Fitness to practise is not just about professional performance.
 It also includes conduct which may damage public confidence in the profession, such as your behaviour outside work.
 If we decide that your fitness to practise is impaired, it means that we have identified serious concerns about the suitability of your character or your ability to practise safely and effectively.
-In those cases, we may suspend or place conditions on your practice, or for very serious concerns, remove you from the register permanently.
+In those cases, we may suspend or place conditions on your practice, or for very serious concerns, remove you from the register.

 The following sections are intended to help answer questions about the fitness to practise process and what to expect.